-The 2016 Series A Bonds have not been approved or disapproved by the Securities and Exchange Commission or any state securities commission.
-Neither the Securities and Exchange Commission nor any state securities commission has passed upon the accuracy or adequacy of this Official Statement.
+The 2022 Series A Bonds will not be registered under the Securities Act of 1933, as amended, and will not be listed on any stock or other securities exchange.
+Neither the United States Securities and Exchange Commission (the "SEC") nor any other federal, state, municipal or other government entity or agency has or will have passed upon the accuracy or adequacy of this Official Statement or, except for MEAN, approved the 2022 Series A Bonds for sale.
 Any representation to the contrary is a criminal offense.